Subscribe to the CT4F Newsletter to stay informed!

 That's what real faith looks like.
 That's what protecting your family actually means.

 Liberty Counsel would have you believe that loving your child as they are represents a failure of faith.
 But countless parents of faith have learned otherwise.
-They've learned that sometimes the most faithful thing we can do is trust that God doesn't make mistakes—and that includes the child standing in front of us, asking for our love and support through a confusing time.
+They've learned that sometimes the most faithful thing we can do is trust that God doesn't make mistakes, and that includes the child standing in front of us, asking for our love and support through a confusing time.

 Your family deserves better than organizations that use religious language to justify practices that harm kids and tear families apart.
 You deserve resources created by parents who've walked this path.
 You deserve accurate information about what actually helps and what actually hurts.
+And you can access free, faith-informed resources right now that honor your values without putting your child at risk.

-Most importantly, you deserve to be the primary decision-maker in your child's life—not a legal organization, not someone practicing unproven methods, and not a movement that sees your family as a means to an end.
+Most importantly, you deserve to be the primary decision-maker in your child's life, not a legal organization, not someone practicing unproven methods, and not a movement that sees your family as a means to an end.

 Liberty Counsel is counting on you not looking too closely at their actual record.
 They're counting on the appeal of their name and their messaging to override questions about what they've really accomplished and whom they've really hurt along the way.

 Don't let them.
 Your child is depending on you to see through the words and find real solutions that honor both your values and your child's wellbeing.
-Because at the end of the day, that's what faith is really about—not legal campaigns and political power, but love, protection, and the wisdom to tell the difference between those who actually help families and those who exploit them.
+Because at the end of the day, that's what faith is really about, not legal campaigns and political power, but love, protection, and the wisdom to tell the difference between those who actually help families and those who exploit them.